minozzi/minozzi.github.io/projects.md

 "Athletic Democracy: Robust Deliberation *and* Participation."
 With Michael Neblo, Lauren Ratliff Santoro, Anand Sokhey, & David Lazer

-"Does Familiarity Breed Esteem?
-A Field Experiment on Emergent Attitudes toward Members of Congress."
-With Kevin Esterling & Michael Neblo

 "It Takes Two: Heterogeneous Motivations and Reputations in International Relations."
 With Eunbin Chung, Matthew Hitt, & Andrew Rosenberg